dworland/Friend-Finder/README.md

 ### **Getting Started**

-To view the site and interact with other users' data, visit
+To view the site visit [https://frnd-fnder-app.herokuapp.com/](https://frnd-fnder-app.herokuapp.com/)

 ### **Instruction**
 To run the site locally and interact with only your own and the example data,